harper-wood/arcadia-opentrons/training.md

 		p300.transfer(100, row[:11], row[1:], mix_after=(3, 50))
 ```

-This protocol contains three sections:
+This protocol contains three main sections:

 First, the imported packages:
 ```python
 from opentrons import protocol_api
 ```
+Here, we import any of the 'packages' that we might need access to in order to execute our program.
+In different settings, this might have different things (e.g. math, os, sys, sklearn, etc...), but, for this protocol we only need the opentrons API.

 Second, the metadata that the Opentrons API requires:
 ```python